Space-Enterprise-at-Berkeley/E1-Firmware/README.md

 4. Pull the repo

-NOTE: Unless you have enabled developer mode in the latest version of Windows 10, you need to run bash as **administrator** to create symlinks
+NOTE: Unless you have enabled developer mode in the latest version of Windows 10, you need to run bash as **administrator** to create symlinks.

 5. Reset all Symlinks (optional) If you have an existing repo, or are using submodules you may find that the symlinks are not being created correctly so to refresh all the symlinks in the repo you can run these commands.